ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 SetEnv DEBUG true --> enable/disable debugging.
 Debugging should only be true in  `dev` or `staging`

-SetEnv url http://flexlayout.test --> local development url
+SetEnv url http://local.flexprojectname.com --> local development url

-SetEnv tablePrefix flexlayout_ --> database table prefix.
-Change to a namespaced value, ie. `flexlayout_`.
+SetEnv tablePrefix flex_ --> database table prefix.
+Change to a namespaced value, ie. `flex_`.
 This is a security measure.

 ## Webpack
 Webpack is used to compile all of the site assets (fonts, theme images, javascript, css).
 To use